-I have managed to find the Brabantia WallFix on sale online for between £50 and £60 – it’s currently listed on Amazon for £53.99.
+I have managed to find the Brabantia WallFix on sale online for between £50 and £60 – it’s currently listed on Amazon (affiliate link) for £53.99.
 I think it is good value for money given the ease of use and the build quality, and I’m extremely happy with mine.

 Disclosure: I was provided with a Brabantia 50L kitchen bin and WallFix for review purposes.
 Prices quoted are correct at the time of writing.
 The Amazon link in this review contains my affiliate ID which means if you make a purchase after clicking I will receive a small commission payment, at no extra cost to you.